 How do I install the Soil Gas Collector?

 Follow the instructions on this easy-to-use pdf: Soil Gas Collector Installation Guide

-I’m an architect.
+I’m an architect/engineer.
 How much Mat do I use?

 See the sample drawing and video: